Oncology / Cancer Treatment

 Cancer of the Liver

 In dogs, primary liver cancer is quite rare.
-Primary liver cancer in the dog is usually hepatic carcinoma.
-Primary haemangiosarcoma can occur but is rare. cancer of the liver is often a metastasis from another place in the body.
+Primary liver cancer in the dog is most commonly hepatic carcinoma.
+Primary carcinoma comes in three different forms.
+Massive carcinoma often involves a single liver lobe and has a good prognosis after removal.
+Some dogs live as long as five years. primary carcinoma of the liver also comes in nodular and diffuse forms that spread through the liver and are not operable.
+They also respond poorly to chemotherapy.
+Other kinds of primary liver tumor include haemangiosarcoma which is rare in the primary form but common as a metastatic cancer.
+Cancer of the liver is more often a metastasis from another place in the body.
 Cancer of the liver can impact on the biliary system as well causing obstructions to the passage of bile.

 Cancer of the Stomach